Ashlesha0801/gittestforbda/README.md

 # gittestforbda
-this repo is for demonstration of git operations
+this repo is for demonstration of git operations.
 This file is to test about git operations on Ubuntu.